-The Master’s Degree in Complex Systems Modeling was the first graduate program installed in the Arts, Science and Humanities School (Escola de Artes, Ciências e Humanidades – EACH).
-It is an interdisciplinary and innovative stricto sensu program whose aims are to enable professionals to employ quantitative and computational techniques in problems related to health, management, public policy and social and environmental sciences, and reinterpret those problems in the light of Complexity Science.
+The Master’s Degree in Complex Systems Modeling is an interdisciplinary and innovative graduate program that aims to train professionals capable of employing quantitative and computational techniques in problems applied to health, management, public policy, social and environmental sciences, and to reinterpret these problems in the light of complexity science.

 As is the case with similar programs in Europe (for instance, Erasmus Mundus Masters in Complex Systems Science and European Master Programme in System Dynamics), Complex Systems graduates are not only able to follow an academic career in interdisciplinary doctorates, but also capable to work as differentiated and highly innovative professionals in the market.

 The main research areas of the program are: